jorgbrown/talks/cppcon2019/Reducing_Template_Compilation_Overhead.md

 ???

-Mention the constructor API and the fact that future slides own't have it.
+Mention the constructor API and the fact that future slides won't have it.

 But how does get() work?
 More importantly, doesn't this have problems if a T is mentioned twice?